Our Lady Queen of the Apostles, Clonburris N.S.

 • This allows them to gradually settle in.
 Please be on time for dropping and collecting at home time.
 Reminders will be sent out on the Aladdin Connect mobile app.

-After the first 2 weeks:
+Daily Routine (after the first 2 weeks):

 If your child is upset: